Borough of Manhattan Community College: Fiterman Hall

 Fiterman Hall was to be replaced by a new building designed by the architectural firm Pei Cobb Freed & Partners after the deconstruction, and was scheduled to be completed by February 2007.
 However, environmental impact concerns and funding issues caused numerous delays.
 At a press conference at BMCC on November 13, 2008, city and state officials announced a new agreement that revised demolition and reconstruction plans through a funding agreement among New York City, New York State, and the City University of New York.
 In addition, approximately $80 million from an insurance settlement would be applied to the project's budget.
-Under the plan, the building was demolished and rebuilt in November 2009, and the new Fiterman Hall was completed in September 2012.
+Under the plan, the building was demolished in November 2009, and the new Fiterman Hall was completed in September 2012.